 Visit the Bjarnarhöfn Shark Museum on the Snaefellsnes Peninsula

-You’ll learn everything related to making fermented shark, a traditional Icelandic dish, safe to eat.
+You’ll learn everything related to making fermented shark, a traditional Icelandic dish, safe to eat when you visit the Bjarnarhöfn Shark Museum.
 The fermented shark is made from Greenland Shark.

-There’s a café in Hellnar at the start of the trail so I think this is a better place to start.
-The hike will take a couple of hours with stops for photos and bird-watching.
+There’s a café in Hellnar at the start of the trail, so I think this is a better place to start.
+The scenic hike from Hellnar to Arnsrstapi past dramatic cliffs will take a couple of hours with stops for photos and bird-watching.

-If the sun had been shining the trails along the coast in the national park would have been even more beautiful.
-Any nature lover or birder will be in heaven along the southwestern section of the peninsula.
+If the sun had been shining, the trails along the coast in the national park would have been even more beautiful.
+Any nature lover or birder will be in heaven along the southwestern section of the Snaefellsnes Peninsula.

 Ride an Icelandic horse

-Spend some time wandering around the cute and colourful town of Stykkishólmur
+Spend some time wandering around the colourful town of Stykkishólmur

 Do the Vatnshellir Cave Tour

 Walk inside an 8,000 year old lava tube formed by a volcanic eruption.
 It’s the most accessible cave (and probably the most visited) in Iceland.
-Tours run year round and once summer arrives, tours occur hourly from 10 AM to 6 PM.
+Summit Adventure Guides run cave tours on the Snaefellsnes Peninsula run year round and once summer arrives, tours occur hourly from 10 AM to 6 PM.